Home » Albums » Lover » Songs on Lover » Cruel Summer

 Background

 «Jack and Annie [Clark] did the track and a lot of the instrumentation and I did the topline in whatever language that is.
 A topline is all the notes and the lyrics you hear.
 So whatever you would sing, that is what I wrote on this.
 It was just so fun to write this one and I really love this one.
 Jack and I like to do ranting bridges.
-Like in 'Out Of The Woods' where the bridge is the biggest moment of the song — we revisited that concept.»
+Like in 'Out Of The Woods' where the bridge is the biggest moment of the song—we revisited that concept.»

 Single Release

 «'Cruel Summer' was on the Lover album that came out four years ago.
 And I just need to let you know something: 'Cruel Summer' was my pride and joy on that album!
 That was my favorite song.
-And you know, you have conversations before the album comes out and everybody weighs in on what should be singles.
+And you know, you have conversations before the album comes out and everybody weighs in on what should be the singles.
 And I was finally, finally about to have my favorite song become a single off of Lover.
 And I'm not trying to blame the global pandemic we had but that is something that happened that stopped 'Cruel Summer' from ever being a single.
 So, what's happening right now, thanks to you, and no one understands how this is happening: You guys have streamed 'Cruel Summer' so much right now, in 2023, that it's like rising on the streaming charts so crazy.
 And my label just decided to make it the next single!
 This is truly, truly perplexing to me because I just haven't had something like this happen in my career.
 So thank you to anyone who's been listening to that song like 500 times a day.
-That way my favorite one!»
+That was my favorite one!»

 Critical Reception